mrigankvashist/100-Days-of-Java/README.md

 A sentence is a list of words that are separated by a single space with no leading or trailing spaces.
 You are given an array of strings sentences, where each sentences[i] represents a single sentence.
 Return the maximum number of words that appear in a single sentence.

+ # Day 100
+- ### Minimum Sum of Four Digit Number After Splitting Digits You are given a positive integer num consisting of exactly four digits.
+Split num into two new integers new1 and new2 by using the digits found in num.
+Leading zeros are allowed in new1 and new2, and all the digits found in num must be used.
+For example, given num = 2932, you have the following digits: two 2's, one 9 and one 3.
+Some of the possible pairs [new1, new2] are [22, 93], [23, 92], [223, 9] and [2, 329].
+Return the minimum possible sum of new1 and new2.

+- ### Jewels and Stones
+You're given strings jewels representing the types of stones that are jewels, and stones representing the stones you have.
+Each character in stones is a type of stone you have.
+You want to know how many of the stones you have are also jewels.
+Letters are case sensitive, so "a" is considered a different type of stone from "A".

+- ### Design Parking System
+Design a parking system for a parking lot.
+The parking lot has three kinds of parking spaces: big, medium, and small, with a fixed number of slots for each size.
+Implement the ParkingSystem class:
+ParkingSystem(int big, int medium, int small) Initializes object of the ParkingSystem class.
+The number of slots for each parking space are given as part of the constructor. bool addCar(int carType) Checks whether there is a parking space of carType for the car that wants to get into the parking lot. carType can be of three kinds: big, medium, or small, which are represented by 1, 2, and 3 respectively.
+A car can only park in a parking space of its carType.
+If there is no space available, return false, else park the car in that size space and return true.